danduma/ReviewBuilder/README.md

 ## Example usage

-> python search_to_file.py -q "OR \"natural language\" OR \"radiology reports\" OR lstm OR rnn OR bert OR elmo OR word2vec" -m 10 -f test.bib -ys 2015
+> python search_to_file.py -q "OR \"natural language\" OR \"radiology reports\" OR lstm OR rnn OR bert OR elmo OR word2vec" -m 100 -f test.bib -ys 2015

-This will send the supplied query to Google Scholar, and set the minimum year (--year-start) to 2015, retrieve a maximum of 10 results and save them in the file `test.bib`.
+This will send the supplied query to Google Scholar, and set the minimum year (--year-start) to 2015, retrieve a maximum of 100 results and save them in the file `test.bib`.

 Alternatively, we can save the query in a text file and pass that as a parameter:

-> python search_to_file.py -qf query1.txt -m 10 -f test.bib -ys 2015
+> python search_to_file.py -qf query1.txt -m 100 -f test.bib -ys 2015

 Bibtex does not store everything we are interested in, so by default, extra data from Scholar such as the link to the "related articles", number of citations and other tidbits will be directly saved to the local SQLite cache (see below).

 Google Scholar offers perhaps the best coverage (recall) over all fields of science and does a great job at surfacing relevant articles.
 What it does not do, however, is make it easy to scrape, or connect these results to anything else useful.
-It does not provide any useful identifier for the results ([DOI](http://www.doi.org/), [PMID](https://www.ncbi.nlm.nih.gov/pmc/pmctopmid/), etc) or the abstract of the paper.
-For this we need to use other services.
+It does not provide any useful identifier for the results ([DOI](http://www.doi.org/), [PMID](https://www.ncbi.nlm.nih.gov/pmc/pmctopmid/), etc) or the abstract of the paper, and a lot of information is mangled in the results, including authors' names.
+To get high quality data, we need to use other services.

 Once we have the list of results, we can collect extra data, such as the abstract of the paper and locations on the web where we may find it in open access, whether in HTML or PDF.

-> python gather_metadata.py -i test.bib -o test_plus.bib --max 200
+> python gather_metadata.py -i test.bib -o test_plus.bib --max 20

 This will process a maximum of 200 entries from the `test.bib` file, and output an "enriched" version to `test_plus.bib`.
 For each entry it will try to:
 1. match it with an entry in the local cache.
 If it can't be found go to step 2.